kozodoi/Text_Readability_Prediction/README.md

 ### Environment

-To work with the repo, I recommend to create a virtual Conda environment from the `environment.yml` file:
+To work with the repo, I recommend to create a virtual Conda environment from the `project_environment.yml` file:
 ```
-conda env create --name read --file environment.yml
+conda env create --name read --file project_environment.yml
 conda activate read
 ```

+The file `requirements.txt` provides the list of dependencies for the web app.

 ### Reproducing solution